-Gharibwal Cement Limited (PSX: GWCL) was set up in 1960, as a public limited company.
-Two years later it was listed on the stock exchange and by 1965 it started commercial production with production capacity of 1200 tons per day.
+Gharibwal Cement Limited (PSX: GWLC) was established as a public limited company in 1960.
+It was listed on the stock exchange two years later, and by 1965 it began commercial production, starting with a production capacity of 1,200 tons per day.

-Shareholding pattern The following information was extracted from the company’s website as at January 13, 2021.
-Close to 89 percent of the total shares in Gharibwal Cement are owned by its directors, CEO, their spouses, and minor children.
-Within this category, Mr. Muhammad Tousif Peracha, the CEO of the company is a major shareholder.
-About 6 percent shares are with the general public and a little over 2 percent are held in foreign companies.
-The remaining 3 percent shares are distributed with the rest of the shareholder categories.
+As per the company’s annual report of FY21, nearly 89 percent shares are owned by the directors, CEO, their spouses and minor children.
+Within this category, majority of the shares were owned by Mr. Muhammad Tousif Peracha, the CEO of the company. over 9 percent shares were with the local general public, while the remaining close to 2 percent shares were with the rest of the shareholder categories.

 Historical operational performance